aanisa/code_challenge_4/README.md

 ### Hard Mode
 [ ] - All the information being appended on the DOM is not lining up together in their respective row.
+It is!

 ### Pro Mode
-[ ] - Not that you need to, but if you were to post this on Heroku, it would not work correctly.
+[X] - Not that you need to, but if you were to post this on Heroku, it would not work correctly.
+•In order to post this on Heroku, it would need to access the database remotely.
+Heroku is running the server, something needs to host the database.
+So, a remote database source like mLab would need to be connected to to the server.
+Instead of using localhost:27017, the specified mlab database url would need to be included.
+Once that is done, this app is ready to be deployed!